-What does this look like?
+What does this leadership look like?
 We could come up with thousands of examples, but here are 25 ways to get you started:

 - Follow Christ – Being a good leader starts with being a good follower.
 Know Christ.
 Obey Christ.
 Spend regular time with him.
 Every other act of leadership flows from this step.